 A Fatal Grace

-This mystery is a hardcover edition that was published by Minotaur Books on May 15, 2007 and has 311 pages.
+mystery that was published by Minotaur Books on May 15, 2007 and has 311 pages.

 Explore it on Goodreads or Amazon.